Program Description

 TO MAKE YOUR HOMESTAY FRUITFUL & SUCCESSFUL

-• Empathy is the key.
+• Empathy is key.
 Try to understand perspectives of other than your own.

 • Respect others and be open-minded.